 In this example, the tab name was interaction service and the keywords volume is classified into three categories: low, medium and high based on the search volume level.

-There are many ways for doing that, based on your target market, high volume search terms or tail keywords search.
-Do whatever you feel appropriate but remember to select the terms you want your website to rank well for not the terms it already ranks well for.
+There are many ways to do that, based on your target market, high volume search terms or tail keywords search.
+Do whatever you feel appropriate but remember to select the terms you want your website to rank well for, not the terms it already ranks well for.

 Now start pulling the referral data from your analytics system -whether you’re using Google marketing platform or any other type- and paste it in the referral column already created in the excel sheet.
 Your referral data should be on the same time of your keyword research.